-Discover the tranquility of one of Toowoomba’s most peaceful and beautiful parks – the four and a half hectare Japanese Garden at the University of Southern Queensland.
-Located on the northern side of the campus, it’s Australia’s largest and most traditionally designed Japanese stroll garden.
+Discover the tranquility of one of Toowoomba’s most peaceful and beautiful parks – the 4.5 hectare Japanese Garden at the University of Southern Queensland.
+Ju Raku En roughly translates as ‘to enjoy peace and longevity in a public place’

 Japanese gardens emphasise the use of rocks to create three dimensional pictures.
 All of the large rocks in Ju Raku En were placed by the garden’s designer, Professor Kinsaku Nakane of Kyoto, to appear naturally dispersed in a random way.